AngeloJacobo/FPGA_Book_Experiments/6.5.1 Alternative_Debouncing_Circuit [VIDEO]/ReadMe.md

 Date: March 18,2021

 # Inside the src folder are:
-* debounce.v -> A debouncing module that asserts for the first rising edge of the button then stay there for 100ms before &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; deasserting instantly on the falling edge.
+* debounce.v -> A debouncing module that asserts for the first rising edge of the button then stay there for 100ms before
+ &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;deasserting instantly on the falling edge.
 It will then wait for another 100ms before asserting on the next rising edge
 * debounce_TB.v -> A simple testbench to ensure the operation of the debounce module
 * debouncing_TEST.v -> Module that combines debounce and Led_mux.
-Every press of the "sw" will increment the counter by 1 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;which will then be displayed on the seven-segments.
+Every press of the "sw" will increment the counter by 1
+ &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;which will then be displayed on the seven-segments.
 * Led_mux.v -> Module for seven-segment time-multiplexing circuit.
 * debouncing_TEST.ucf -> Constraint file for debouncing_TEST.v

 Note: The constraint file is designed for Spartan 6 xc6slx9-2ftg256 FPGA (specifically the AX309 FPGA development board).
 Edit at your own risk.